eBooks

 The Evolution of Vincent Calvino

-As an author of a series, I get asked all the time by new readers if the 17 books in the series are to read in chronological order.
+As an author of a series, I get asked all the time by new readers if the books are to read in chronological order.
 I’ve always answered no to that question.
-The Calvino series is not a continuing story with each book a new episode and you’d be lost unless you read the preceding books.
+On reflection, I wonder if I gave it enough thought.
+The series is not a continuing story with each book a new episode and you’d be lost unless you read the preceding books.
 All of Vincent Calvino novels stand alone in that sense.
+But there is another sense in which they fall into groupings.
+Having just ended the Calvino series, it is reflection about the series that has motivated me to write this synopsis.
+If you are new to the Calvino series, you might want to figure out how the title you’re thinking of reading fits into the series framework, which is the passage of time and the evolutionary changes that time brings to the characters, Bangkok, Thai people, expats, and the general spirit of the times.
+I wrote the Calvino series alongside other literary novels, but that a story for another day.

 The first decade: 1990 to 1999 (6 Calvino novels, 7 other books)